italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

  2. **Dynamic** Validation.
 The Federation members can query the endpoint :ref:`trust mark status<federation_endpoint>` supplied by its issuer (claim **iss**), for a real-time checking of the TMs that it has issued.

-All the entities that release Trust Marks, MUST expose a Trust Mark status endpoint for allowing the **dynamic** validation.
+All the Entities that release Trust Marks, MUST expose a Trust Mark status endpoint for allowing the **dynamic** validation.

 .. seealso::